oysor/coincidingSNVAnalyser/README.md

 /application

-1. To run the application from RStudio you only have to put the coinciding variant tables ([CSV files](https://drive.google.com/drive/folders/0B6GfJ6vekOM9QnJSRFVDVmZyODA?usp=sharing)) in folder application/data/tables/
+1. To run the application from RStudio you have to put the coinciding variant tables ([CSV files](https://drive.google.com/drive/folders/0B6GfJ6vekOM9QnJSRFVDVmZyODA?usp=sharing)) in folder application/data/tables/

 /preprocessing